 Separation between couples is often misunderstood due to the lack of guidelines and the ease with which it can be carried out.
-It is fraught with many pitfalls if certain clear objectives are not laid down or ultimately met.
+It's fraught with many pitfalls if certain clear objectives aren't laid down or ultimately met.

-The most basic goal of any separation is to give the couple space and time in their relationship to decide on future action, particularly in saving the marriage etc., without undue influence from each other.
-However, couples often get distracted and confused and lose sight of their goal and their trial separation ends in divorce.
+The most basic goal of any separation is to give the couple space and time in their relationship to decide on future action, particularly in saving the marriage without undue influence from each other.
+However, couples often get distracted and confused, and lose sight of their goal.
+Their trial separation ends in divorce.

 The longer the separation continues, as people settle into their new routine, the harder it is to get back to the old life.
 Any separation that drags on will gradually turn into two new and separate lifestyles.

-However, separation can be a useful time to step back from what has gone before and try to understand the other person and their concerns.
+However, separation can be a useful time to step back and try to understand the other person and their concerns.
 If the other person is doing the same, a better understanding of the underlying problems and how they can be sorted is likely to be reached with much less acrimony.

-Separation is likely to be more successful in its objectives if it is regarded as such: a clear break from the usual home routine to give the parties time to sort out intractable differences and key problems between them.
-If it is treated as a continuation of the relationship, or as a time for both parties to act like single people, not much can be achieved from that.
-There will simply be more of the same behavior without any conclusion and divorce is then likely to follow.
+Separation will be more successful in its objectives if it's regarded as such.
+If it's treated as a continuation of the relationship, or as a time for both parties to act like single people, not much can be achieved from that.
+There will simply be more of the same behavior without any conclusion and divorce is likely to follow.